Hypothermia Treatment & Management

 Remove any wet clothing, and replace it with warm, dry materials.

 Profound hypothermia is a true emergency, warranting the same resource-intensive resuscitation as myocardial infarction.
-Direct treatment at maintaining or restoring cardiac perfusion; maximizing oxygenation is indicated for a prolonged period of time until the core temperature is at least 32°C.
+Direct treatment at maintaining or restoring cardiac perfusion; maximizing oxygenation is indicated for a prolonged period until the core temperature is at least 32°C.

 Do not attempt resuscitation on the patient with a frozen chest where compressions are not possible.